bootstrap CLI

 - Attach — if

-The detection check is strict: it reads tinycld/package.json and matches name === "tinycld".
+The detection check is strict: it reads <cwd>/package.json and matches name === "@tinycld/workspace".
 A coincidentally-named directory won’t false-match.

-Prompts (interactive mode)
+Prompts (interactive scaffold mode)

 | Prompt | Example | Notes |